 Coercive remedies are those which use alternative means of obtaining all or part of the information to which access has been refused.
 Committees often play a major role in such remedies because of the ability of committee members to question ministers and officials directly, and because they can take evidence in camera (in private).
 Examples include:

-- orders for the information or documents to be produced to a specified committee, including instructions to the committee about how the information is to be handled (received in camera, not published for a specified period etc);
+- orders for the information or documents to be produced to a specified committee, including instructions to the committee about how the information is to be handled (received in camera, not published for a specified period etc)

-- orders requiring particular committees to hold hearings and particular witnesses to attend for the purpose of answering questions about the information or documents;
+- orders requiring particular committees to hold hearings and particular witnesses to attend for the purpose of answering questions about the information or documents

-- further orders for production of the documents, perhaps refining the scope of the demand or excluding certain kinds of information to encourage compliance;
+- further orders for production of the documents, perhaps refining the scope of the demand or excluding certain kinds of information to encourage compliance

-- motions requiring ministers to make regular explanations to the Senate about the reasons for non-compliance with the previous order (or orders) and providing for motions to be moved, without notice, to take note of such explanations;
+- motions requiring ministers to make regular explanations to the Senate about the reasons for non-compliance with the previous order (or orders) and providing for motions to be moved, without notice, to take note of such explanations; and

 - motions requesting the Auditor-General, or requiring another third party, to examine the contentious material and report to the Senate on the validity of the grounds claimed by the minister for non-production.